 For example, Globalist members used to get four suite upgrade awards per year upon earning status, but now already get the first two upon reaching 50 elite nights.
 The idea is to reward members more often, though admittedly it can create a bit of confusion.

 There’s a big gap between earning Explorist and Globalist status (30 nights vs. 60 nights), so this program offers some incremental perks for those who over-qualify for Explorist, but don’t quite reach Globalist.

-To the contrary, in situations where there’s a status fast track promotion (as we’re essentially seeing in 2021), those who qualify for status with fewer nights may not receive all the perks.
+To the contrary, in situations where there’s a status fast track promotion, those who qualify for status with fewer nights may not receive all the perks.

 Do elite nights earned through credit cards count towards Milestone Rewards?